 In 2018 Martin joined the Trust and Probate department of Hegarty Solicitors in Peterborough.
 Previously he was a Partner and Head of the Private Client department in a firm of solicitors in Suffolk.
 Martin qualified as a solicitor in 2013 and became a fully accredited member of Solicitors for the Elderly upon qualification.
 In 2018 Martin upgraded his membership to be a full member.
 Solicitors for the Elderly is a nationwide network of specialist lawyers dedicated to elderly client matters such as:

 - Court of Protection

 Recent work includes:

-- Working alongside the Commercial department in putting together a Farming Partnership Agreement to secure Agricultural and Business Property Reliefs whilst minimising Capital Gains Tax
+- Working alongside the Corporate department in putting together a Farming Partnership Agreement to secure Agricultural and Business Property Reliefs whilst minimising Capital Gains Tax

 In addition to this, Martin is a member of the Law Society’s Private Client section of lawyers.
 Martin read Ancient History at the University of Birmingham prior to reading Law at the College (now University) of Law in Birmingham.